kavyahuja/cs1302-ce29/README.md

    **`TEAM_REPO_SSH` will refer to the SSH URL for that repository as provided by GitHub.**
    The SSH URL is not the same as the URL above.
 It should look like:
    `git@github.com:your_username/cs1302-ce29.git` where `your_username` is
-   your GitHub group member 1's username.
+   your group member 1's GitHub username.

-1. One team member should clone their empty team repository to their Nike account and setup a link to the remote skeleton repository provided by your instructor.
-A sequence of commands is provided below.
+1. **Group Member 1:** clone your empty team repository to your Nike account and setup a link to the remote skeleton repository provided by your instructor.
+The required sequence of commands is provided below.
 You should make every effort to understand what each command is doing *before* you execute the command.

    ```
    $ git clone TEAM_REPO_SSH cs1302-ce29